Taoiseach admits to ‘challenging’ refugee situation after meeting Ukraine PM

 The two leaders discussed the ongoing conflict in Ukraine, with Mr Shmyhal touching down briefly in Ireland before continuing his journey to Washington.

-The meeting came two weeks after Ukrainian president Volodymyr Zelenskiy made a historic virtual address to the Dáil.
+The meeting came two weeks after Ukrainian President Volodymyr Zelensky made a historic virtual address to the Irish parliament.

 Mr Martin told reporters that the pair had discussed the possibility of a further round of EU sanctions against Russia.